Accessible and Inclusive Design Patterns

 - How to design with left-handed users in mind.

 Join this webinar to add new practical techniques to your design toolbox that you can apply to any project.

-Even if you cannot attend the webinar live, register to get access to a recording that you can watch at your convenience!
+Even if you can't attend live, register to gain access to a recording that you can watch at any time after the broadcast.